slimelime/shell-operator/README.md

   # this command is run on boot and is useful for upserting your CRD creation object
   # or any other prep work to be done once when any new pod comes up.
   command: kubectl apply -f /app/mycrd.yaml

-# set how many workers the operator should use
-# there may be a need to serialise everything because of race conditions so this can be set to 1
-# or you might want multiple crds to be updated at the same time so
-# want to have 10 or more workers
-# This option is here to constrain the operator to the resources you want to use.
+  # The shell to use for the command, this defaults to the default shell
-concurrency: 1
+  # but can be overriden
+  shell: "/bin/bash"
+  # Set env vars to be available in the shell
+  # This way you can set dependency address etc
+  # as per a normal 12 factor app
+  environment:
+    DB_URL: "xxx"

 watch:
     # The fully qualified object name that you want to watch
-  - object: my.domain.com/MyCustomObject
+  - path: /apis/my.objects.com/the-object
     # The command to run - the operator will execute this in a subshell with the default shell
     # it will pipe the CRD being updated as a JSON object to stdin.
     command: python myscript.py